The Hypotheses on Expansion of Iterated Stratonovich Stochastic Integrals of Arbitrary Multiplicity and Their Partial Proof: Introduction

+7. The method of generalized multiple Fourier series has been applied for some other types of iterated stochastic integrals (iterated stochastic integrals with respect to martingale Poisson random measures and iterated stochastic integrals with respect to martingales) as well as for approximation of iterated stochastic integrals with respect to the infinite-dimensional $Q$-Wiener process \cite{2018a} (Chapters 1 and 7).

-In this review article we collect more than 10 theorems which have been formulated and proven by the author and which develop the mentioned direction of investigations.
-Moreover, on the base of the presented theorems, we formulate some hypotheses (Hypotheses 1--3) about expansions of iterated Stratonovich stochastic integrals of arbitrary multiplicity $k.$ The results of the article prove these hypotheses in the cases of $k=1, 2, 3, 4, 5$ and can be useful for numerical integration of Ito SDEs.
+In this article, we collect more than thirty theorems formulated and proved by the author that develop the mentioned direction of investigations.
+Moreover, on the base of the presented theorems, we formulate several hypotheses (Hypotheses 1--8) on expansions of iterated Stratonovich stochastic integrals of arbitrary multiplicity $k.$ The results of the article prove (the cases of Legendre polynomials and trigonometric functions) Hypothesis 1 for $k=1,\ldots,8,$ Hypothesis 2 for $k=1,\ldots,5$ and Hypothesis 3 for $k=1,\ldots,3.$ Moreover, the proof of Hypothesis~8 is given for the case of an arbitrary complete orthonormal system of functions in $L_2([t, T])$ ($p_1=\ldots=p_k=p,$ $k\in\mathbb{N}$) but under one additional condition (Theorems~57, 59).
+Also, Hypothesis~8 is proved for $k=1,\ldots,6$ and various restrictions on the weight functions.